a visible network

 Our goal is to ensure clear roadmap and future consideration as well as better decisions in the short term.

-The Sprint will focus on defining and validating collaborative business cases for combinations of telemetry and sensors providing optimal coverage, value for money and future proofing.
-Our goal is to develop a solution giving best coverage including small bore pipes which, notoriously don't have a suitable solution both operationally and economically.
+The programme has focussed on defining and validating collaborative business cases for combinations of telemetry and sensors providing optimal coverage, value for money and future proofing.
+Our goal has been to develop a solution giving best coverage including small bore pipes which, notoriously don't have a suitable solution both operationally and economically.
 This is a challenge due to the fact most failures occur in small bore environments.

 The initiative will provide an opportunity for component vendors and those with both pre-market and existing solutions to work together to create new solution concepts.
 The output will be business cases for investment in POC (Proof of Concept) systems, design and deliver and trial models.